-Spring could potentially be a one-stop shop for all your enterprise applications, however, Spring is modular, allowing you to pick and choose which modules are applicable to you, without having to bring in the rest.
-Following section gives detail about all the modules available in Spring Framework.
+Spring could potentially be a one-stop shop for all your enterprise applications.
+However, Spring is modular, allowing you to pick and choose which modules are applicable to you, without having to bring in the rest.
+The following section provides details about all the modules available in Spring Framework.

 The Spring Framework provides about 20 modules which can be used based on an application requirement.

-The Core Container consists of the Core, Beans, Context, and Expression Language modules whose detail is as follows:
+The Core Container consists of the Core, Beans, Context, and Expression Language modules the details of which are as follows −

 The Core module provides the fundamental parts of the framework, including the IoC and Dependency Injection features.

 The Bean module provides BeanFactory, which is a sophisticated implementation of the factory pattern.

 The Context module builds on the solid base provided by the Core and Beans modules and it is a medium to access any objects defined and configured.
 The ApplicationContext interface is the focal point of the Context module.